Pippa Steel: Career

 Her other films included Stranger in the House (1967), Take a Girl Like You (1970) and Young Winston (1972).
-She was also active in television, making guest appearances in series such as Department S, Z-Cars, UFO, Public Eye, The Adventurer and Blake's 7 (as Maja in the first episode, The Way Back).
+She was also active in television, with guest appearances in series Department S, Z-Cars, UFO, Public Eye, The Adventurer and Blake's 7.
 She also appeared in the 1986 BBC sitcom Dear John written by John Sullivan.
 She appeared in the pilot episode A Singular Man as Fay the AA counsellor.